micropython/micropython/docs/reference/speed_python.rst

 When passing slices of objects such as `bytearray` instances, Python creates a copy which involves allocation of the size proportional to the size of slice.
-This can be alleviated using a `memoryview` object. `memoryview` itself is allocated on heap, but is a small, fixed-size object, regardless of the size of slice it points too.
+This can be alleviated using a `memoryview` object.
+The `memoryview` itself is allocated on the heap, but is a small, fixed-size object, regardless of the size of slice it points too.
+Slicing a `memoryview` creates a new `memoryview`, so this cannot be done in an interrupt service routine.
+Further, the slice syntax ``a:b`` causes further allocation by instantiating a ``slice(a, b)`` object.

 .. code:: python